 Updated 27th February 2022

-A few years ago, my cousin Rachel, arrived at one of our family get togethers with a tin full of gluten free ginger biscuits and they were delicious!
-It turned out, that the original recipe she’d used to make them came from our grandma.
+A few years ago, my cousin Rachel, arrived at one of our family get togethers with a tin full of gluten free ginger biscuits.
+They were delicious!
+And it turned out, that the original recipe she’d used to make them, came from our grandma.

 My grandma’s ginger biscuits filled with ginger spice are deliciously buttery and sweet, with a delightful fudge like chew.
 I love them and could quite happily munch on more than one with a cuppa!